LinkedIn data

 The relative AI skills penetration by country and gender provides an in-depth sectoral decomposition of AI skill penetration across genders and sample countries.

-Interpretation: A country’s relative AI skill penetration rate for women equal to 2 means that the average penetration of AI skills among women in that country is 2 times the benchmark average for women across the same set of occupations.
+Interpretation: A country’s relative AI skill penetration rate for women equal to 2 means that the average penetration of AI skills among women in that country is 2 times the global average for women across the same set of occupations.

 Relative AI skills penetration: country rankings over time